vectorgrp/sil-kit-adapters-qemu/spi/README.md

 through the QEMU socket connection and you'll see them printed by the ``cat`` command launched during the setup.

-If you chose not to use SSH to read what is incoming from ``ttyS1``, it is recommended to make the terminal pause to allow the message to backtrip through the SIL Kit:
+If you chose not to use SSH to read what is incoming from ``ttyS1``, it is recommended to make the terminal pause to allow the message to roundtrip through the SIL Kit:
 ```
 root@silkit-qemu-demos-guest:~# echo message1 > /dev/ttyS1 ; sleep 0.1
 message1